 Telephone Policies & Procedures

 Our policy is to see EVERY sick child the same day when they call during office hours.
 It is always best to call as early in the day as possible for a sick-visit appointment, however, and this is especially true on weekends & holidays when we are officially closed.
 It is NOT our policy to give medical advice over the phone.
 No physician or nurse is ever trained in school how to make a correct diagnosis this way!
 After hours, our goal with an acute illness on the phone is simply to determine how urgent the situation is and how to best deal with it until it can be seen — NOT to diagnose or treat.
 Still, there are many illnesses which you should be able to manage at home without a doctor’s help!
 To guide you in caring for many common childhood symptoms, and in knowing when to call, we have published an Acute Illness Guide which is available here on-line and in paper form free of charge to all families here in our office.
-We urge all of you to pick one up and keep it handy at home if you don’t have easy internet access to refer to when your child gets sick.
+We urge all of you to pick one up and keep it handy at home.

 Providers do not take telephone calls during regular office hours.
-They can be reached by email and also during “call-in hours” when they answer the phone directly!
-If you have a non-urgent question we ask that you try and use email or call-in hour rather than phoning at other times.
+They can be reached during “call-in hours” when they answer the phone directly or through email in our MyChart portal.
+If you have a non-urgent question we ask that you try the portal or call-in hour rather than phoning at other times.
 If they are already speaking with another parent you may be asked to leave a voice mail – if this happens the provider will call back sometime the same day, or you may try calling back yourself in a few minutes at which point they should be free.
 Use this time to ask medical questions, seek other advice, or discuss any issue you desire.
-Please try to AVOID simply calling for appointments or about other office business at this time.
-We hope this will make it easier to get your questions answered while reducing waiting times in the office.